constantin-b/vimeotheque/readme.txt

 12. Vimeotheque create status report

 == Changelog ==
+= 2.1.3 =
+- Added new filter "vimeotheque\classic_editor\show_shortcode_meta_box" that allows disabling of the shortcode metabox when editing posts with the "Classic editor";
+- Solved block editor error "Array to string conversion" caused by wrong parameter type in Vimeotheque playlist block.

 = 2.1.2 =
 - Added new filter "vimeotheque\duplicate_posts_found" which allows duplicate video posts.